Diamond (gemstone): Cut

 Diamond cutting is the art and science of creating a gem-quality diamond out of mined rough.
 The cut of a diamond describes the manner in which a diamond has been shaped and polished from its beginning form as a rough stone to its final gem proportions.
 The cut of a diamond describes the quality of workmanship and the angles to which a diamond is cut.
 Often diamond cut is confused with "shape".

 There are mathematical guidelines for the angles and length ratios at which the diamond is supposed to be cut in order to reflect the maximum amount of light.
 Round brilliant diamonds, the most common, are guided by these specific guidelines, though fancy cut stones are not able to be as accurately guided by mathematical specifics.

 The techniques for cutting diamonds have been developed over hundreds of years, with perhaps the greatest achievements made in 1919 by mathematician and gem enthusiast Marcel Tolkowsky.
 He developed the round brilliant cut by calculating the ideal shape to return and scatter light when a diamond is viewed from above.
 The modern round brilliant has 57 facets (polished faces), counting 33 on the crown (the top half), and 24 on the pavilion (the lower half).
 The girdle is the thin middle part.
-The function of the crown is to refract light into various colors and the pavilion's function to reflect light back through the top of the diamond.
+The function of the crown is to refract light into various colors, and the pavilion's function is to reflect light back through the top of the diamond.

 Tolkowsky's calculations included some approximations.
 He calculated the ideal dimensions as: